 Next, configure a Digit Manipulation Block (DGT) in overlay 86.
 Load Overlay 86 at the system terminal and type new.
 The following example shows the values used.
+Note: ISPN is set to 0 as Swisscom required a prefix of 0 to be inserted before the dialed number for outbound calls.
 The value for Digit Manipulation Index (DMI) is the same as when inputting the DMI value during configuration of the Route List Block.